-Scrub bars have a coarseness that set them apart from regular soap bars.
+Scrub bars have a coarseness that sets them apart from regular soap bars.
 They work well for quick body exfoliation.
-The same is true of body scrubs which come in liquid form and use larger, harsher granules than facial scrubs.
+The same is true of body scrubs that come in liquid form and use larger, harsher granules than facial scrubs.

 - Lactic acid